 A – Generally, elementary-aged children gravitate to fantasy and science fiction, so we always cover some of those genres.
 At their requests, we have also covered horror, mystery, historical fiction, and realistic fiction.
 We even held a recent session on dystopian fiction, with students ranging from age 7 to 12, and it was surprisingly successful.
 While the older students wrote fully-developed characters that were raging against the multi-faceted government, the younger students wrote about how the dystopian government changed all healthy food to pizza, with hysterical unintended consequences that the main character had to handle.

-Q. What is my child has taken a class or camp with you before?
+Q – What if my child has taken a class or camp with you before?
 Will she be bored?

-A – We change it up for every session, which makes it more interesting for the teachers and the students.
+A – Many of our students repeat because they love our programs!
+We change it up for every session, which makes it more interesting for the teachers and the students.
 Plus, because we’re a small business, with extensive experience teaching creative writing to this age group, we can consider the students’ needs and tailor our programming accordingly.

 If you have any questions, please e-mail us.
 We are very passionate about what we do, and we’re happy to talk to you about it.
 If you want to receive our e-mails, we can put you on our list for announcements too.

-After years of onsite classes and camps in Vienna elementary schools, we completed our first virtual two-week Creative Writing Summer Camp on June 26, 2020, and it was a great success!
+After years of onsite classes and camps in Vienna elementary schools (since 2013), we completed our first virtual two-week Creative Writing Summer Camp in June 2020, and it was a great success!
 Students brainstormed, planned, wrote, reviewed, edited, and finalized stories across a myriad of genres.
 Plus, they participated in creative writing lessons, small group discussions, one-on-one feedback sessions, and opportunities to share their stories aloud.
 They laughed, they learned, and they had fun!

 Each session included 21 students, one lead teacher, and six co-teachers.
 Yes, that’s right — SEVEN staff for 21 students!
 Every staff member has extensive creative writing experience, training through Kondé Strategies on our positive approach to writing, and a great attitude with the kids.
 Most of our teachers have been with us for 4-6 years too!

 When we had to go virtual, we pivoted quickly.
 The silver lining?
-With the support of community leaders and parents helping us to spread the word, we have now provided virtual creative writing instruction to students across Falls Church, Vienna, and Oakton!
-Classes and camps have now included students from Oakton, Waples Mill, Marshall Road, Cunningham Park, Colvin Run, Westbriar, Vienna, Louse Archer, Wolftrap, Freedom Hill, Shrevewood, Westlawn, and Lemon Road elementary schools, as well as a few local private schools and others from farther away.
+With the support of community leaders and parents helping us to spread the word, we have now provided virtual creative writing instruction to students across Falls Church, Vienna, Oakton, Reston, and Herndon!
+Classes and camps have included students from Westbriar, Louise Archer, Marshall Road, Cunningham Park, Colvin Run, Spring Hill, Flint Hill, Vienna, Wolftrap, Freedom Hill, Shrevewood, Westlawn, Lemon Road, Oakton, Waples Mill, Mosby Woods, McNair, Hunters Woods, and Sunrise Valley elementary schools, as well as a few local private schools and others from farther away.